PCC EHR can alert you about specific clinical concerns, based on a patient’s demographics, diagnoses, or other complex criteria combinations.

 Alert Name and Alert Message: Enter or edit the alert’s name and the text that will appear when the alert is triggered.

 Present this Alert when: When does the alert appear?
-Choose whether or not to trigger the alert when the chart is opened, saved, and/or when the patient is found for scheduling.
+Choose whether to trigger the alert when the patient’s chart is opened or saved, when the patient is checked in using the Patient Check-In component, and/or when the patient is found for scheduling.
 If none of these options is selected, the alert will be “Inactive”.
 You can create alerts and activate or deactivate them based on seasonal issues.

 Present this Alert to: Who sees the alert?
 Use the pull down menu to select user roles for users who should see the alert, if the patient matches the criteria.